pcholt/demosthenes/README.md

-# demosthenes
+# Demosthenes

+## State machine

+Not production ready code.

+After looking at
-not even slightly production ready code.
-I just wanted to get some sleep, after looking at https://github.com/Tinder/StateMachine and getting some inspiration from https://kotlinlang.org/docs/reference/type-safe-builders.html I thought I might make a more DSL-like state machine implementation.
+https://github.com/Tinder/StateMachine and getting some inspiration from https://kotlinlang.org/docs/reference/type-safe-builders.html I thought I might make a more DSL-like state machine implementation.

 State machine gets constructed from a DSL like this.
 First create an enum class of all the possible states and events that can occur to those states: